rgrannell1/monic-polynomial/README.md

 | ten million   | 16 minutes    |
 | one billion   | 1.15 days     |
 | one trillion  | new laptop 🙁 |

+The exact range of solutions drawn can be configured by modifying `config.py`.

 ## License